braedynl/CSE231-020-SS20/README.md

 **Use your IDE's debugger.** The debugger is an incredible tool that can break down your code line-by-line and show you what's happening with it.

 **When in doubt, `print()` it out.** Certainly the most classic of all the options.
-Print your variables out at certain points in your code to see what went wrong.
+Print your variables out at certain points in your code to see where things went sour.

 ## Announcements This Week (X/X/20)